Ukraine president ready for talks if pro-Russia rebels lay down arms

-KIEV (Reuters) - Ukraine’s new president signaled on Wednesday he would be ready to hold talks with opponents in eastern Ukraine if pro-Russian separatists waging an insurgency there agreed to lay down their weapons.
+KIEV, June 11 (Reuters) - Ukraine’s new president signalled on Wednesday he would be ready to hold talks with opponents in eastern Ukraine if pro-Russian separatists waging an insurgency there agreed to lay down their weapons.

 The rebels show no sign of giving up their arms, but opening talks would be a big step on the road to peace, building on Ukrainian President Petro Poroshenko’s meetings this week with Moscow’s envoy and with Russian President Vladimir Putin in France last week.